rwperrott/Useful4LinuxMint/software/console/pkexec.md

 or because you can't use sudo because the current user lacks Administrator permissions, as I discovered for a user on 32-bit `Debian 12`, on an ancient netbook.

-Beware: I discovered that some executed PROGRAM, somehow, loss root access so misbehave, but don't when run via sudo!
+Beware: I discovered that some executed stuff doesn't behave the same as via sudo, so misbehaves!

 ## Installation

-This may not be necessary, because it may already be a default part of your Linux distribution.
+- Not necessary, because a default part of the Mint install.

 ## Usage